 Breach Attack Simulation, or BAS, is an automated security testing protocol that continually tries to breach the wall of an organization’s security posture.
 BAS provides insight into the vulnerabilities in an organization’s Attack Surface by actively trying to find attack vectors and use them to cause a system breach.
 Attack vectors are potential pathways a malicious threat could use to breach security controls.
 This ensures that your security posture can effectively repel any advanced and persistent threat, otherwise referred to as an APT.

-Every security measure an organization implement is time-consuming and costly, be it cloud security, antivirus protections, end-point protection response, firewalls, or content filtering.
+Every security measure an organization implements is time-consuming and costly, be it cloud security, antivirus protections, end-point protection response, firewalls, or content filtering.

 Each of these measures is important to the safety of your digital assets and organization as a whole, but if they are no longer effective at blocking the ever-evolving malicious attacks by cyber terrorists, what good are they?
 The only surefire way to know that your company’s security posture is effective is by continuous testing through an automated breach attack simulation.